-Maryland made ice cream history again in the following century.
-Ten years before the start of the Civil War, in 1851, Jacob Fussell converted his Baltimore milk plant into the nation's first large-scale ice cream factory.
-By making ice cream, Fussell could maintain steady demand for the cream he produced and not worry about it going bad.
-Baltimore had become “the birthplace of the ice cream industry.”
+Maryland made ice cream history again in the following century, when, ten years before the start of the Civil War, Jacob Fussell converted his Baltimore milk plant into the nation's first large-scale ice cream factory.
+This allowed Fussell to maintain steady demand for the cream he produced without the worry that it would go bad.
+It was as a result of this business decision that Baltimore gained its title as "the birthplace of the ice cream industry."

-Today Maryland has numerous dairies, creameries and specialty shops that serve up your favorite scoops.
-Snowballs – cups of crushed ice with flavored syrup – are a Maryland tradition too.
-During the Great Depression, snowballs in Baltimore were known as “penny sundaes” or “hard-times sundaes.”
-Some historians say the city's vaudeville houses and theaters sold snowballs during the late 1800s, before air conditioning.
+Snowballs, or cups of crushed ice with flavored syrup, are a Maryland tradition with roots also in the 1800s.
+During the Great Depression, snowballs in Baltimore were known as "penny sundaes" or "hard-time sundaes," and some historians say that the city's vaudeville houses and theaters sold them to keep visitors cool before the invention of air conditioning.

 Here are places across the state where you'll find some of Maryland's best homemade ice cream and snowballs: